hoergems/MovoInterface/README.md

 methods only work when using the KG3 gripper provided by Kinova.
 The RobotiQ gripper is controlled via the RobotiQInterface below.

 ## MovoMobileBase
-The MovoMobileBase in ```<MovoInterface>/plugins/shared/MovoRobotInterface/MovoRobotInterface.hpp``` is a small interface to control the mobile base.
+The MovoMobileBase in ```<MovoInterface>/plugins/shared/MovoRobotInterface/MovoMobileBase.hpp``` is a small interface to control the mobile base.
+The

+    moveToPose(const oppt::geometric::Pose &pose)

+method can be used to move the mobile base to the given pose.
+The ```pose``` parameter herby specifies the target pose relative to the initial pose of the mobile base.
+After starting the robot, this initial pose is set to ```(0, 0, 0, 0, 0, 0)```.
+Note that as of now, only the ```xy```- components of the pose are considered (i.e. the mobile base moves along the xy-plane), whereas the orientation component of the pose is ignored.

 ## RobotiqInterface
 The RobotiqInterface in ```<MovoInterface>/plugins/shared/MovoRobotInterface/MovoRobotInterface.hpp```